maneaterrbug/WTWY_metro_project_MR/proposal.md

 #### Data Description:
 * What dataset(s) do you plan to use, and how will you obtain the data?
-	* NY Metro turnstile data, NYC census data,
+	* NY Metro turnstile data, NYC census data.
+The data has either already been provided to us (turnstile data) or already exists and can be obtained by some brief google searching.
 * What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?
 * If modeling, what will you predict as your target?